Chronology

 - Lichtenstein, Roy.
 Letter to Milton and Beatrice Lichtenstein.
 June 8, 1945.
 Roy Lichtenstein Foundation records and Roy Lichtenstein papers.
 Roy Lichtenstein Foundation. © Estate of Roy Lichtenstein.

 - Lichtenstein, Roy.
-Letter to Milton and Beatrice Lichtenstein.
-October 1, 1945.
-Roy Lichtenstein Foundation records and Roy Lichtenstein papers.
+Letters to Milton and Beatrice Lichtenstein.
+October 1, 4, 7, 1945, Roy Lichtenstein Foundation records and Roy Lichtenstein papers.
 Roy Lichtenstein Foundation. © Estate of Roy Lichtenstein.

 - Oral history interview with Roy Lichtenstein, November 15, 1963–January 15, 1964.
 Archives of American Art, Smithsonian Institution.
 [Conducted by Richard Baker Brown.]